Return to GeopoliticsIndex 4/2/19

 1. Tiger Development Model:

-The the Party gave up control of urban industry by
+The Party gave up control of urban industry

 4. Tiger's Managing Change

-economy moving again and enhance Party political controls
+got the economy moving again and enhance Party

 reforms caused much stress.